flashlin/Samples/T1.EfCodeFirstGenerateCli/T1.EfCodeFirstGenerateCli/README.md

 **Benefits:**
 - ✅ Custom configuration files are NOT overwritten during regeneration
 - ✅ Zero performance overhead (compiler removes unused partial methods)
-- ✅ Add indexes, comments, relationships, and other EF Core configurations
+- ✅ Add indexes, comments, validations, and other EF Core configurations
 - ✅ Type-safe with full IntelliSense support
+- ✅ Navigation properties and relationships are automatically generated from database FK constraints or Mermaid definitions

 **Note:** Avoid overriding auto-generated property configurations in the partial method as this may cause conflicts.